Wellesley Bridge, Srirangapatna: Features

-The bridge built on the northern branch of the Kaveri River has a total of 64 spans of 8ft each with 512 feet of linear waterway.
+The bridge built on the northern branch of the Kaveri River has a total of 64 spans of 8 ft each with 512 feet of linear waterway.
 In local Kannada language it is called as Kirangur Sethuve ('Sethuve' meaning "bridge") meaning the bridge that leads to Kirangur village.
 It has withstood heavy floods of the Kaveri River during the intense rains of the south-west monsoon.
 Following the construction of the KRS dam on the Kaveri river in upstream reaches, the bridge has withstood releases of more than 100000 cusecs of flood water.

 The bridge, though rough in appearance, was built to native architectural design with monolithic stone pillars mounted with stone corbels (in two layers) that support four layers of stone girders which are topped by the stone slabs of the roadway.
 This bridge was the main source for the vehicular traffic between Bengaluru and Mysuru region till a new bridge was constructed in 1967, downstream.

-The Heritage Committee of Mysore has urged the Governement of Karnataka to declare the bridge as a heritage monument as it meets the criteria.
+The Heritage Committee of Mysore has urged the Government of Karnataka to declare the bridge as a heritage monument as it meets the criteria.